-Graduation Writing Assessment Requirement.Passing the Writing Proficiency Assessment with a score of 10 or above or completing one of the approved upper division writing courses (W) with a grade of C (2.0) or better.
-See page 26 in "Graduation Requirements" section for a complete listing of requirements.
+Graduation Writing Assessment Requirement.Passing the Writing Placement Assessment with a score of 10 or above or completing one of the approved upper division writing courses (W) with a grade of C (2.0) or better.
+See "Graduation Requirements" section for a complete listing of requirements.